micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 9.md

-And [God] Who provides seed for the sower and bread for eating will also provide and multiply your [resources for] sowing and increase the fruits of your righteousness [[^e]which manifests itself in active goodness, kindness, and charity].
+And [God] Who provides seed for the sower and bread for eating will also provide and multiply your [resources for] sowing and increase the fruits of your righteousness [which manifests itself in active goodness, kindness, and charity].